 If you like United and its Star Alliance network, you’ll also likely connect in Europe, most likely Frankfurt or Munich in Germany.
 EgyptAir is also a part of Star Alliance, so there’s a good chance if you book through United or Lufthansa that your flight between Germany and Egypt will be operated by EgyptAir.
 While there may be only one flight a day between most cities and Cairo, there are at least 2 a day between Frankfurt and Cairo and Munich and Cairo.
 So if you ever have an issue with a missed connection or mechanical issues flying Star Alliance, you’ll have more options for getting there on your original planned day.

 If you’re flying American Airlines and their OneWorld partners, you’ll likely go to London or Madrid and connect on to Cairo from there.

 Istanbul’s airport is totally safe to connect in, super modern, and it’s one of my favorite airports in the world.
-If you fly business class on Turkish OR you buy access to their lounge in Istanbul, you’ll be amazed and how beautiful and posh their lounge is.
+If you fly business class on Turkish or you’re a Star Alliance top-tier member, you’ll be amazed and how beautiful and posh their lounge is.
 The design and aesthetic are simply incredible.

 Turkish Airlines is also a part of Star Alliance, so there are at least 3 or 4 flights per day between Cairo and Istanbul and they also fly direct between Istanbul and several cities in the US.
 Turkish can sometimes have longer layovers, like KLM, but it’s really easy to arrange a day trip to downtown Istanbul on one if you want to see another country and city on your same trip.
 On some tickets, even some economy tickets, Turkish airlines will also arrange a complimentary city tour for you on your layover.
 Sometimes they’ll even throw in a hotel for the night if you have an overnight layover.